 It seems to be working with equal results regardless of the medicine.
 It works with creamy antibiotics , capsules emptied into juice, and mostly works with prednisone (but nothing can completely overpower the nastiness that is liquid prednisone).

 The bonus is that since it doesn’t bother her as much (or maybe it’s a sugar high) she now drinks the medicine herself.
 I fill the syringe with the correct dosage while she continues eating her popsicle.
 I hand it to her, she depresses it in her mouth herself, and pops the popsicle back in her mouth!

-If you know a stubborn toddler or preschooler that hates to take medications, share this tip!
+Giving kids medicine doesn’t have to be a battle!
 If your child never has to take medicines (I am jealous) and good for you!
 If your child just takes them without a battle, then I guess my child really is a little

 Share this tip with anyone that has to give medicine to toddlers.
 I tell everyone.
 Random people in line at the pharmacy, random people that read my blog …. 😉